-■ When checking or servicing in the engine compartment (2.5 L non-turbo models)
+■ When checking or servicing in the engine compartment (2.5 L models)

-Do not contact the belt cover while checking the components in the engine compartment.
-Doing so may cause your hand to slip off the belt cover and result in an unexpected injury.
+- Do not contact the belt cover while checking the components in the engine compartment.
+Doing so may cause your hand to slip off the belt cover and result in an unexpected injury. - Do not touch the oil filter until the engine has cooled down completely.
+Doing so may result in a burn or other injury.
+Note that the oil filter becomes very hot when the engine is running and remains hot for some time after the engine has stopped.

-■ When checking or servicing in the engine compartment while the engine is running
+When checking or servicing in the engine compartment while the engine is running